josephbakarji/Gluvn/README.md

 ## GUI
 For a more intuitive usage of the glove, there is a GUI application using PyQt5 (not yet complete).
 This can be used by running `python gluvUI.py`.

+## Potential Applications
+- String instrument (e.g. violin) with pressure sensors for notes and accelerometer for vibrato
+- pressure sensors with accelerometer data triggering percussion instruments by shaking the hand (audio using PyAudio)
+- Accelerometer conductor baton for controlling playback speed in realtime (requires addition of playback capabilities)
+- General language (gesture sequences) for triggering specific musical events
+- Incorporating VMO for improvising with the gluvn!